bergmannjg/railwaytrip-to-railwayroute/readme.md

 Function *findRailwayRoutesOfTrip* in [db-data-railway-routes.ts](./src/db-data-railway-routes.ts).

+**[RInfData](https://github.com/bergmannjg/RInfData) is the follow up project** using data from the European Register of Railway Infrastructure.

 ## Example

 The trip from **8002549** (Hamburg) to **8000152** (Hannover) gives the following railway route numbers: